sanity-io/locales/CONTRIBUTING.md

 pnpm run build
 ```

-The strings are located in the src folder of each plugin, where the file name represents the "namespace".
+The strings are located in the `src` folder of each plugin, where the file name represents the "namespace".
 Send a pull request if you have suggestions for improvements, and feel free to add yourself to the contributors array in locales/registry.ts.
 If you want to help review new translations, add yourself to the maintainers array instead, see below for more information.
 After doing your changes, run pnpm run reconcile and add the changes to version control.

 ## Adding a new locale

 Hooray!
 We appreciate your contribution and love seeing new locales added!
 Initially, you probably do not want to hand-translate every single string in the studio.
 Instead, simply [request a new locale](https://github.com/sanity-io/locales/issues/new?assignees=&labels=&template=new-locale-request.md&title=Locale+request%3A+) and we will run an initial AI translation for you.
 Once this is done, you can contribute edits/improvments to it and optinally be its maintainer.

-Here is a full walktrhough of how we use AI to help us create language plugins and keep them updated, and how maintainers and contributers help
+Here is a full walkthrough of how we use AI to help us create language plugins and keep them updated, and how maintainers and contributors help

 [![Demo of adding languages with AI](https://github.com/sanity-io/locales/assets/38528/e0de83ad-7b95-407c-b355-a610479dfbaf)](https://www.loom.com/share/f75d227a116c4df2a3c0d2b675842bec?sid=03c7d4b6-3d0a-4575-b65a-d5247368b30d)